Grid method for divergence of averages: Proof of the main results

 Letting $J\to \infty$, we get

 But this is a contradiction to our hypothesis \eqref{eq:11maxinR}.
-This finishes the proof of our lemma. \end{proof} Now we will establish \cref{eq:12max in1}.
+This finishes the proof of our lemma. \end{proof} Now we will establish \eqref{eq:12max in1}.
 Let $\tilde{E}$ be an arbitrary element of ${\beta}$.
-For a fixed element $x\in \tilde{X}$, define $\setone_{{E_x}}$ by Applying \cref{eq:131maxinR} on the set $E_x$ we get\\ By definition of the sets $E_x$ and $\tilde{E}$, we get\\ Substituting the above equality in \cref{eq:132maxinR}, we get Introducing the set\\ we can rewrite eq. \eqref{eq:max inR3} as
+For a fixed element $x\in \tilde{X}$, define $\setone_{{E_x}}$ by Applying \eqref{eq:131maxinR} on the set $E_x$ we get\\ By definition of the sets $E_x$ and $\tilde{E}$, we get\\ Substituting the above equality in \eqref{eq:132maxinR}, we get Introducing the set\\ we can rewrite equation \eqref{eq:max inR3} as

-Integrating the above equation with respect to the $x$ variable, using \cref{eq:pullback} in the right hand side and applying Fubini's theorem we get By using the fact that $U_t$ is measure preserving we get\\ This gives us that \\ finishing the proof of the desired maximal inequality \cref{eq:12max in1}.
+Integrating the above equation with respect to the $x$ variable, using \eqref{eq:pullback} in the right hand side and applying Fubini's theorem we get By using the fact that $U^t$ is measure preserving we get\\ This gives us that \\ finishing the proof of the desired maximal inequality \eqref{eq:12max in1}.
 This completes the proof. \end{proof}

-One can generalize the above proposition as follows:\\ \begin{prop}[label={prop:Calderon2}]{}{}\rr Let $(s_n)$ be a sequence of positive real numbers.
-Suppose there exists a finite constant $C$ such that for all locally integrable functions $\phi$ and $\gamma>0$ we have Then for any dynamical system $(\tilde{X},{\beta},\m,U_t)$, and for any $\tilde{f}\in L^1$ we have\\
+One can generalize the above proposition as follows: \begin{prop} [label={prop:Calderon2}]{}{} Let $(s_n)$ be a sequence of positive real numbers.
+Suppose there exists a finite constant $C$ such that for all locally integrable functions $\phi$ and $\gamma>0$ we have Then for any dynamical system $(\tilde{X},{\beta},\m,U^t)$, and for any $\tilde{f}\in L^1$ we have\\

-\end{prop} The proof of this proposition is very similar to the proof of \cref{prop:Calderon1}, and hence we will skip the proof.
+\end{prop} The proof of this proposition is very similar to the proof of Proposition \ref{prop:Calderon1}, and hence we will skip the proof.

-The underlying principle of \cref{thm:conze} is the Conze principle which has been widely used to prove many results related to generalization of the Birkhoff's pointwise ergodic theorem.
-Originally, the theorem was proved for a single transformation system \autocite{conze}.
+The underlying principle of Theorem \ref{thm:conze} is the Conze principle which has been widely used to prove many results related to the Birkhoff's pointwise ergodic theorem.
+Originally, the theorem was proved for a single transformation system by Conze \autocite{conze}.
 Here we will prove a version of the theorem for flows.
-The theorem is not required for proving \cref{prop:1}, but it is of independent interest.
+The theorem is not required for proving Proposition \ref{prop:1}, but it is of independent interest.

-\begin{thm}[label={thm:conze1}]{Conze principle for flows}{}\rr Let $S= (s_n)$ be a sequence of positive real numbers and $(X,\Sigma,\mu, T_t)$ be an aperiodic flow which satisfies the following maximal inequality:
+\begin{thm}[label={thm:conze1}]{Conze principle for flows}{} Let $S= (s_n)$ be a sequence of positive real numbers and\\ $(X,\Sigma,\mu, T^t)$ be an aperiodic flow which satisfies the following maximal inequality: